OldCorpo/Xenon-PC98-Tools/tools/README.md

 ![sublime_text.png](docs/sublime_text.png)

 This can be done by:

     Installing the plugin ConvertToUTF8 and Codecs33
     Opening the file
     Reopen with encoding > DOS (CP 437)
     Reload with encoding > Shift-JIS

+In this format text appears to be always behind a '²' followed by a letter or character, like '²Z', '²X', '²6', '²$', '².', '² ', etc.

 ## File structure